Topological insulators and geometry of vector bundles: Connection on a vector bundle

 \subsubsection{How to differentiate a section?}

 Our next goal is to take a directional derivative of a section of a vector bundle at some point $p$ of the base space.
-We wish the differentiation to be performed ``inside the vector bundle'': the derivative of a section at $p$ must belong to the fiber $V_p$ at this point.
+To fix a direction at $p$, we specify a smooth curve $\Tc$ passing through this point.